Corgi border collie miniature pinscher on a snowy hike with Stella's Solutions freeze-dried raw food for dogs skin & coat immune boost

 Small dogs, like Yorkshire Terriers, Chihuahuas, or Pugs, and thin dogs like Whippets, Greyhounds, and Coonhounds, are more sensitive to cold weather than bigger, heftier pups.

-AGE AND HEALTH
+AGE AND HEALTH:

 Keep in mind that your dog’s health and/or age can affect their ability to regulate body temperature.
 Both senior dogs and puppies have a higher risk of hypothermia and frostbite.
-Dogs with any number of health issues such as diabetes, arthritis or kidney problems are also more vulnerable to cold—and this applies to cold-weather dog breeds as well.
+Dogs with any number of health issues such as diabetes, arthritis or kidney problems are also more vulnerable to cold—which applies to cold-weather dog breeds as well.

 OTHER FACTORS TO CONSIDER